pku-dasys/pillars/README.md

  Some tested synthesized hardware can significantly reduce the resource usages compared with HLS.

-## Publication
+## Publications

-For more detailed information and paper reference, please refer to the following paper:
+For more detailed information and paper reference, please refer to the following papers:
 `Yijiang Guo and Guojie Luo, "Pillars: An Integrated CGRA Design Framework," Third Workshop on Open-Source EDA Technology (WOSET), November 2020.`
 ```
 @article{guo-pillars-woset2020,